vys5hb/Spotify-Recommendation-System/README.md

 ## What I'd add next

-- a FAISS/ANN index over the item vectors, so retrieval doesn't need a full 2.1M-track matmul
+- a FAISS/ANN index over the item vectors, so retrieval doesn't need a full 2.1M track matrix multiplication
-- playlist titles as a model feature (already ingested, not used yet)
+- playlist titles as a model feature
 - a second-stage ranker over the top few hundred retrieved candidates